Do you want to know more about the MScBA Accounting & Financial Management programme?

-The RSM MScBA in Accounting & Financial Management is one academic year’s duration.
+The MScBA in Accounting & Financial Management is a 12-month programme.
 Core courses are compulsory and will be offered during the autumn semester (22 EC).
 Master electives (18 EC) are offered during the spring semester, of which one elective can be chosen from another MSc programme.
-During the year, students work on a master thesis project (20 EC).
+During the year, you’ll also work on a master thesis (20 EC).

 *Please note that certain electives may be very popular.
 Although we can place most students in the elective(s) of their choice, there are no guaranteed places.